 Trade disputes between the United States and Canada have never been just about economics —they influence how people see their country, and even their everyday shopping habits.
-When tariffs and trade tensions flare up, so does Canada’s pride, and Canadians are reading to fight back.
-More people are rethinking where they shop, what they buy, and how they feel about doing business with the U.S.
+As tariffs and trade tensions flare up, Canada’s pride follows, and Canadians are reading to fight back.
+Many are now rethinking where they shop, what they buy, and how they feel about doing business with the U.S.

 Recent polling from our sister organization, the Angus Reid Institute suggests that many Canadians are responding to trade disputes by adjusting the way they spend their money, like choosing Made in Canada products over American alternatives.
 But we are all wondering if this new form of economic nationalism is a temporary reaction, or a lasting change in consumer loyalty?